The world's 30 most important inventions ever

 Improvements in human hygiene have enabled civilizations to flourish.
 The first indoor toilet was created at Skara Brae in northern Scotland way back in 3000 BC.
 Around the same time, the first cleansing soaps, made from wood ash and animal fat, were invented in ancient Mesopotamia.

-Precursor to the electric calculator as well as the computer, the abacus emerged in ancient Mesopotamia around 2700 BC and was used to make calculations based on the Sumerian culture's relatively complex numerical system.
+The precursor to the electric calculator and the computer, the abacus emerged in ancient Mesopotamia around 2700 BC and was used to make calculations based on the Sumerian culture's relatively complex numerical system.
 This clever device was an essential tool for monetary systems and trade in the ancient world.

 Charles Taylor/Shutterstock

-The invention of paper is crucial as it enabled civilizations to share knowledge and keep records more effectively.
-While the ancient Egyptians developed woven papyrus reed 'paper' as far back as the fourth century BC, real paper, which is made from mashed-up fibers, was invented in China by Han Imperial Court official Cai Lun around 105 BC.
+The invention of paper is crucial as it enabled civilisations to share knowledge and keep records more effectively.
+While the ancient Egyptians developed woven papyrus reed 'paper' as far back as the fourth century BC, real paper, made from mashed-up fibres, was invented in China by Han Imperial Court official Cai Lun around 105 BC.

-The quintessential explosive was developed in China over many centuries, but it was first mentioned in an Taoist text written by alchemist Wei Boyang in 142 AD.
-This invention has had a major impact on world history, changing the way humans wage war, and gunpowder is still the basis of many modern weapons.
+The quintessential explosive was developed in China over many centuries, but it was first mentioned in a Taoist text written by alchemist Wei Boyang in 142 AD.
+This invention has had a major impact on world history, changing how humans wage war, and gunpowder is still the basis of many modern weapons.

 Denys Bogdanov/Shutterstock

-Johannes Gutenberg's seminal invention enabled the spread of knowledge to the people and heralded the era of mass communication, giving the wider public access to information that was formerly the preserve of the elite.
+Johannes Gutenberg's seminal invention enabled the spread of knowledge to the people.
+It heralded the era of mass communication, giving the wider public access to information that was formerly the preserve of the elite.
 Its importance cannot be overstated.

 Shawn Hempel/Shutterstock

-Modern medical practice, scientific research and manufacturing all call for accurate temperature measurement.
-Galileo Galilei developed the first thermoscope, a device that shows temperature changes, in 1592.
+Modern medical practice, scientific research, and manufacturing all require accurate temperature measurements.
+Galileo Galilei developed the first thermoscope, a device which shows temperature changes, in 1592.
 The first true thermometer, a thermoscope with a scale, was created by Venetian physician Santorio Santorio in 1612.

 James Steidl/Shutterstock